Alexandria Ocasio-Cortez: Media coverage

-In March 2019, PolitiFact reported that Ocasio-Cortez is "one of the most targeted politicians for hoax claims, despite the fact that she just entered Congress as a freshman".
+In March 2019, PolitiFact reported that Ocasio-Cortez was "one of the most targeted politicians for hoax claims, despite the fact that she just entered Congress as a freshman".
 Fake quotes attributed to her, fake photos of her, and false rumors about her have spread on social media.
 Some of these have originated from 4chan and r/The_Donald.
 By July 2019, the fake material included attributing things Trump said to Ocasio-Cortez, such as "I have a very good brain and I've said lots of things."
 On July 18, 2019, Charlie Rispoli, a police officer from Gretna, Louisiana, posted on Facebook an apparent threat to shoot Ocasio-Cortez, calling her a "vile idiot" who "needs a round, and I don't mean the kind she used to serve" as a bartender.
 Rispoli posted the comment in response to a fake news article that falsely quoted Ocasio-Cortez as saying, "We pay soldiers too much".
 Rispoli was fired for his post and his Facebook account was deleted.

-Ocasio-Cortez is known to wear red lipstick, usually by the American makeup brand Stila Cosmetics in the shade "Beso", as a style trait of Latina women from the Bronx.
-In a skincare tutorial for Vogue, she explained that beauty and femininity are important to her because these things are often used against women in politics and society, and that self-love is like a "mini protest" against misogynistic critiques.
+In a skincare tutorial for Vogue, Ocasio-Cortez said that beauty and femininity were important to her because they were often used against women in politics and society, and described self-love as a "mini protest" against misogynistic criticism.